build-on-aws/bedrock-agents-streamlit/README.md

   ```

 ### Testing the Bedrock Agent
-- While in the Bedrock console, select **Agents** under the Orchestration tab, then the agent you created.
+- While in the Bedrock console, select ***Agents*** under the **Builder tools** tab, then the agent you created.
 You should be able to enter prompts in the user interface provided to test your knowledge base and action groups from the agent.

 ![Agent test](images/agent_test.png)